Kanikaa1010/Stable-diffusion-portfolio/README.md

 A portfolio project showcasing ML engineering skills using Stable Diffusion for text-to-image generation

-Here's a clean and professional **`README.md`** markdown file you can use for your GitHub repository.
-It is formatted to showcase your **Text-to-Image Generation Portfolio Project** in the best possible way:

----

 ```markdown
 # 🧠🎨 Text-to-Image Generation Portfolio Project